Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Discussion

 If the inequality constraints defining the null hypothesis are strict, then there is a decrease in power.
 One may improve power by using a two-step approach for testing inequalities that was initially introduced in \citet{romano2014practical} and then further developed by \citet{bai2021two} for the high-dimensional setup.
-In the first step, a confidence region for the polynomials of interest is constructed and in the second step, this set is used to provide information about which polynomials are negative.
+In the first step, a confidence region for the constraints of interest is constructed and in the second step, this set is used to provide information about which constraints are negative.
 In future work, it would be of interest to improve our strategy using the mentioned two-step approach.
-However, to the best of our knowledge, theoretical justification is so far only developed for independent sums and not for incomplete $U$-statistics.